knifecake/steady-queue/README.md

   where higher numbers have higher priority.

+## Contributing

+Contributions in the form of code, documentation, issues or other comments are of course welcome.
+Check [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance on how to run the test project and automated tests.

 ## License

 The package is available as open source under the terms of the [MIT License][MIT].